(© Aussies In Morocco Tours™)

 Casablanca (final night before departure)

 Then it is back to Casablanca for a flight the following day.
 It takes most of the day to get there, driving through some magnificent natural mountain scenery.
 When you arrive you could squeeze in some shopping at the boutiques there that sell brilliantly colourful dresses from Mali, or visit the Mosque by the sea, or you may wish to just relax and prepare for your flight the next day.
 If this is the case, we would suggest a hotel close to the airport; more expensive but, if you have an early flight, the 15-minute commute is invaluable.
-(For some other styles of recommended accommodation options in Casablanca, at least for those intending to stay a few days or more, watch out for our upcoming blog post on a tour titled: Following the Footsteps of Great Artists Delacroix, Matisse and Dali: Part 3 of 3)
+For some other styles of recommended accommodation options in Casablanca, at least for those intending to stay a few days or more, you can read our blog post here where these are mentioned towards the conclusion of it.

 If you like the sound of this itinerary, but aren’t sold by all aspects of it, don’t worry.
 We at Aussies In Morocco Tours™ can always adjust the number of days at each location, the places you visit, and where you stay based on the time you have available and your interests.
 Life in Morocco is all about letting go of the small things and living in the moment, allowing yourself to open up to nature’s poems and secrets.
 Join us on a tour and allow our driver-guides, descendants of the traditional inhabitants of the land, to open Morocco’s doors and heart to you.